The Ocelot, one of its habitats and the Wall

 The building of this blocking wall will not only hinder the Ocelot from moving freely in his habitat.

-The wall will cut through the wolf populations and hinder a recovery to healthy genetic diversity.
+The wall will cut through the wolf population’s habitat and hinder a recovery to healthy genetic diversity.
 At the moment this little group is mainly brothers and sisters, and isolating this population is unhealthy as it will force inbreeding.

 Something one should not forget is that border monitoring control vehicles, the noise of trucks and helicopters, all this will frighten wildlife far away from their habitat.
-The use of high-intensity floodlights and air pollution will also disturb and diminish wildlife.
+Using high-intensity floodlights and air pollution will also disturb and diminish wildlife.
 Do you want that to happen?